ScottLogic/blog/_posts/2014-09-19-interactive.md

 title: Creating an interactive chart with D3
 date: 2014-09-19 00:00:00 Z
 categories:
-- aaiken
 - Tech
 tags:
 - d3
 author: aaiken
 summary: Recently I've been looking at various D3 components, which has been a fun project.
 I haven't yet had the chance to develop an interactive, dynamic component though, which has meant that the resulting charts have been sadly static.
 For this article I wanted to use what I've learned to build a fully interactive chart - something that wouldn't look out of place on a financial app.
 image: aaiken/assets/featured/none.jpg
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2014/09/19/interactive.html